Courtyard Marriott Plans A Downtown Residence Inn

 Visitors wanting to spend some extra time in New Haven may soon have a new temporary place to call home.

-At a Board of Zoning Appeals meeting held at 200 Orange St. Tuesday night, Courtyard Marriott owner Douglas Cohen of Newport Hotel Group, along with members of his design team and attorney James Perito, presented a plan to build a six-story residence inn adjacent to the hotel’s current 30 Whalley Ave. location.
+At a Board of Zoning Appeals meeting held at 200 Orange St. Tuesday night, Courtyard Marriott developer Douglas Cohen of Newport Hotel Group, along with members of his design team and attorney James Perito, presented a plan to build a six-story residence inn adjacent to the hotel’s current 30 Whalley Ave. location.

 The 115-room inn would be located on the corner of Elm and Howe Streets.
 Room layouts include a mix of studio-style and one-bedroom suites with kitchenettes.